minneq/minneq.github.io/code_of_conduct.md

 Additionally, outing includes:
 * Exposing someone’s medical or STI statuses.
 * Tagging someone in pictures without permission, or posting pictures without express consent.
-* Sharing the locations of party host homes or the names of our hosts; sharing host information.
+* Sharing the locations of Host homes or the names of our Hosts; sharing Host information.
 * Outing someone for having once presented as a different gender identity without permission.
 * Outing deadnames, or outing someone’s chosen name/pronouns in situations they are not out.